-Wine Merchant(placing three bottles into a carpet bag) Your change, Mr Carstairs.
-Eighteen-forty is the best vintage in twenty years!

-At two shillings a bottle, it should be!
+Ca placing three bottles into a carpet bag) Your change, Mr arstairs.
+Eighteen-forty is the best vintage in twenty ears!
+Mr Carst airs At two shillings a bottle, it should be!
 A happy Christmas to you!
-Wine Merchant And a happy Christmas to you, sir!
+Wine Me erchant nd a happy Christmas to you, sir!
 (He spots Bob Cratchit and fills an empty bottle from a stone jar) This'll make the finest quality punch, Mr C, and only tuppence a pint.
 Bob Cratchit t akes the bottle and pays the two pence Bob Crat chit Oh, thank you, sir.
 (He smiles at Tim and Kathy) Christmas punch-a Cratchit speciality.
 Tiny Tim pulls Kathy back towards the toy shop window Tiny Tim Let's look at that toy theatre again, Kathy.
 I bet it costs about a million pounds!
-Kathy The price tag says two pounds and ten shillings.
-Tiny Tim Well, that's about a million, isn't it?
-No. 4: Cł nristmas Child lren Bob Crat chit Christmas children peep into Christmas windows See a world as pretty as a dream.
-Christmas trees and toys- Christmas hopes and joys- Christmas puddings rich with Christmas cream.
-As they move along the street full of Christmas shoppers, the laden-dow luxury of well-to-do shoppers contrasts with the meagre purchases of th Cratchits.
-A well-dressed mother and her two daughters emerge from th shop with a mountain of beautifully wrapped parcels, carried by their footman and coach driver -to-do shoppers contrasts with the meagre purchases of the ell-dressed mother and her two daughters emerge from the toy nountain of beautifully wrapped parcels, carried by their Christmas presents shine in the Christmas windows Christmas boxes tied with pretty bows.
+Kathy The The price tag says two pounds and ten shillings.
+Tiny Tim W /ell, that's about a million, isn't it?
+No. 4: Cł nristmas Child ren Bob Crat chit Christmas children peep into Christmas windows See a world as pretty as a dream.
+Christmas trees and toys- Christmas hopes and joys- Christmas puddings rich with Christmas cream. luxury of well- Cratchits.
+A w along the street full of Christmas shoppers, the laden-down to-do shoppers contrasts with the meagre purchases of the ell-dressed mother and her two daughters emerge from the toy ountain of beautifully wrapped parcels, carried by their er Christmas presents shine in the Christmas windows Christmas boxes tied with pretty bows.
 Kathy Wonder what's inside?
 Tiny Tim 1 What delights they hide?
 Bob Crat chit But till Christmas morning no-one knows.
 Kathy (sighing) Won't it be exciting if it snows?

-Tim and Kathy shop y gaze up at an enormous turkey hanging outside the butcher's
+Tim and Kathy gaze up at an enormous turkey hanging outside the butcher's shop